 You will now And now you can Shutdown, Restart Windows 8 using these shortcuts in Power User menu.

-Add any shortcuts to WinKey+X Power User Menu
+Add any shortcut to WinKey+X Power User Menu

 And that’s how you can add more options to WinX power User Menu.
 You can add your frequently used apps shortcuts too in this way.

-Try them creating your shortcuts in Win+X Power user menu manually or by using the freeware.
-As mentioned earlier be careful and create a system restore point first before you start tweaking.
+Try creating your shortcuts in the Win+X Power user menu manually or by using the freeware.
+As mentioned earlier, be careful and create a system restore point first before you start tweaking.